CT Open: An Open-Access, Uncontaminated, Live Platform for the Open Challenge of Clinical Trial Outcome Prediction: Introduction

 Large language model's performance is increasingly competitive with humans on a wide range of tasks.
 This progress raises a natural question: beyond assisting humans on tasks they can already perform, can AI systems make reliable predictions on high-stakes problems whose answers are not yet known?
 In this paper, we study one such problem: predicting the outcome of a clinical trial before the trial has published results or before it has even begun.

 Clinical trial outcome prediction is both difficult and consequential.
-If the problem were easy, clinical development would not remain so uncertain, with many launched trials failing.
+If the problem were easy, clinical development would not remain so uncertain, with many launched trials failing their objectives.
 Accurate prediction matters to many, such as clinicians, patients and pharmaceutical companies.
-For AI research, the challenge of clinical trial prediction is also compelling because it tests whether LLM-based systems can make useful predictions in a domain with immediate and substantial real-world consequences.
+For AI research, this challenge is also compelling because it tests whether LLM-based systems can make useful predictions in a domain with immediate and substantial real-world consequences.

 To facilitate finding a solution to this challenge, we introduce \textbf{CT Open}, a dynamic platform for clinical trial outcome prediction.
 See Figure \ref{fig:ct_open_website} for website design.
 CT Open hosts four challenges each year: Winter Open, Spring Open, Summer Open, and Fall Open.
 Each challenge corresponds to a three-month window and a fixed set of clinical trial prediction questions.
 Participants entering a given challenge must submit their predictions before that challenge's window begins.
 After the window ends, CT Open evaluates all submissions and releases a leaderboard the following week.
 Specifically, from the pool of clinical trials associated with that challenge’s question set, CT Open identifies the subset of trials that had no public results before the start of the challenge window but acquired usable public results during it.
 CT Open ranks submissions using only questions from this subset and their derived answers from public results, which are then released as a time-stamped benchmark.